Cagecellag/Remove-MDM/README.md

 The guide is in the releases tab, heres the link if you cant find it: https://github.com/Cagecellag/Remove-MDM/releases/

+Something we noticed, one of our MDM bypassed iPads got their MDM completely removed.
+We aren’t certain if it’s because we updated it to iOS 18.5 or just because it’s been nearly a year since we did the bypass exploit.

 Shit i need to say:

 This is 100% free, no need to install sketchy programs or pay for stuff.